February 26, 2026

 What usually does not happen is a perfect one-session transformation.
 Sustainable progress is typically a consistency story.

-If you want to know whether Reiki is working for your stress pattern, run a short trial with tracking.
+If you want to know whether Reiki is helping your stress pattern, run a short trial with tracking.

 Before each session, rate: